Level 04 · Manager Learning

 Convey complex ideas clearly and drive decisions through structured storytelling and presence.

-Definition: Use logic, structure, and empathy to shape narratives that motivate action.
+Definition: The art of using logic, structure, and empathy to shape narratives that resonate with stakeholders and motivate action.

 Consulting examples: